opatiny/chemexper-internship-workbook/dailyReports.md

 - received and signed contract
 - working on `react-todo-list`
     - v1.0.0 is working fine
-    - made v2.0.0 with react hooks, works as well
+    - made v2.0.0 with react hooks on a new branch (`react-hooks`), works as well
     - tried to add new features to v2
-- created `rect-mol-structures` to test using zakodium react components
+- created `rect-mol-structures` to test using Zakodium react components

+### 2020.04.22

+- learn to create github workflows
+- worked all day on `react-mol-structures`
+    - created header with a menu
+    - input bar for molecular formulas
+    - showing possible molecular structures for the input
+    - error message if mf invalid
+    - loading info
+- pushed the web app to gh pages